gantry/docs/pages/01.gantry5/04.tutorials/05.using-the-font-picker/docs.md

 ```

-Replace `.your-element` for the id(#) or class(.) of the element
+Replace `.your-element` with the id(#) or class(.) of the element
-Replace `800` for the selected variation
+Replace `800` with the selected variation

->>> The Roboto and Ubuntu fonts are one of the most completed fonts that are part of the Google Font Library.
+>>> The Roboto and Ubuntu fonts are two of the most complete font sets in the Google Font Library.

 >>>> Not all of the fonts inside the Google Font Library have variations!